owenBeresford/extra-panda/README.md

   - above but with dead code removal: 250KB
 - initial NEW TECH (ignoring unit tests)::
   - complete build: 75KB flat files             >50% volume is comment headers
-  - above with with minification: 23KB
+  - above with minification: 23KB
   - Dead code removal didn't make any impact here, as tree shaking works properly now
   - above with gzip: 9KB
     - UPDATE: due to further features, I have crept over the 10k boundary &lt;Meme: "so it begins"&gt;
-  - I think I have perfect feature match, and new solution is 4% of volume of previous solution.
+  - I think I have perfect feature match to previous, and new solution is 4% of volume of previous solution.
 UPDATE 6% in 2025

 I have replaced the local CSS with better organised CSS to make it more readable.
 I have updated to add more recent phones every few years.
 I am adding more features using CSS.
-I could reduce CSS volume if I had a tool to remove unneeded code from foundation import.
+I could reduce CSS volume if I had a tool to remove unneeded code from Foundation.css import.
 Recently, I have removed some old CSS from my style-sheet, but not much volume of change.

 </details>
 <details open>